nkandepu2003/Agentic-Job-Tracker/README.md

 Loading the HuggingFace embedding model on every page load was causing ten-plus second delays.
 Fixed it with a global cache variable so the model loads once per session and reuses across all agent calls.

 The LangGraph state management needed more thought than I expected.
-The TypedDict has to handle partial state gracefully — if resume tailoring fails for some reason, the cover letter step should still run with what it has.
+The TypedDict has to handle partial state gracefully-if resume tailoring fails for some reason, the cover letter step should still run with what it has.

 Resume handling for the deployed version was an interesting problem.
 Locally it finds resume.pdf automatically.
 On Streamlit Cloud there is no local file, so I built a session-state based uploader in the sidebar.
 Upload once, works across all six agent pages for the entire session.
 Each user gets their own session so different people can use it with their own resumes at the same time without any overlap.